CaptainMirage/Temperature-Converter/README.md

 # Temperature Converter

-This Rust program provides a smart temperature conversion utility.
+This Rust program provides a simple temperature conversion utility (i did it for practice).
 It can convert temperatures between Fahrenheit, Celsius, and Kelvin scales.

 ## Features